PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2020/README.md

 Two dashboards are presented:

 * **Objectives Status**.
-Shows the target, baseline, status, and 'stats as of' date for each objective.
+Shows the target, baseline, status, and 'status as of' date for each objective.

 * **Objective Trends**.
 Allows a user to select an objective and see any progress since baseline.